ayeshanaiyar/covid-19Daily/README.md

 # covid-19Daily
-This project focuses on establishing a prediction model for the spread pattern of the COVID-19 pandemic.
+This project focuses on establishing a prediction model for the spread pattern of the COVID-19 pandemic on different  countries of Pakistan.
 COVID-19 has had a profound global impact, resulting in the loss of over two million lives and triggering economic recessions.
-By employing Machine Learning methodologies, we train regression models to forecast the number of confirmed cases.
+By employing Machine Learning methodologies,train regression models  and decision tree to forecast the number of confirmed cases.
 # Prerequites
 1. Python
 2. pip